-Contribution type Detail Part 1: About Allan Gray Superannuati and Retirement on ▶ Salary sacrifice contributions are taxed in the super fund at a maximum rate of 15% which is generally less than your marginal tax rate.
-Part 2: How Super works • Voluntary employer contributions Your employer may offer to make voluntary contributions in addition to any award or SG requirements.
+Contribution type Detail Salary sacrifice contributions are taxed in the super fund at a maximum rate of 15% which is generally less than your marginal tax rate.
+Voluntary employer contributions Your employer may offer to make voluntary contributions in addition to any award or SG requirements.
 Unlike salary sacrifice contributions, these do not affect your take-home pay.
-Part 3: Benefits of investing with Allan Superannuation and Retirement Gray Personal contribution Part 4: Risks of Super • Voluntary personal contributions You can personally contribute to your super from a number of sources, including: your after-tax income, Part 5: How we invest your money • personal injury payments, Part 6: Fees and costs • a capital gains tax (CGT) small business concession1, Part 7: How Super is taxed • downsizing proceeds, or Part 8: How to open and operate an Account Part 9: Other important information • through your spouse making after-tax contributions on your behalf (up to age 69).
-After age 65 and before age 75 you must satisfy the work test or (from 1 July 2019) meet the work test exemption to be able to make voluntary personal contributions to your super Part 10: Key definitions • Your after-tax income You can make contributions to your super from your after-tax income (i.e. your take-home pay).
+Personal contribution S Voluntary personal contributions You can personally contribute to your super from a number of sources, including: your after-tax income, personal injury payments, a capital gains tax (CGT) small business concession1, downsizing proceeds, or through your spouse making after-tax contributions on your behalf (up to age 69).
+After age 65 and before age 75 you must satisfy the work test or (from 1 July 2019) meet the work test Your after-tax exemption to be able to make voluntary personal contributions to your super income You can make contributions to your super from your after-tax income (i.e. your take-home pay).
 You can make after-tax contributions to your super whether or not you are working, up to age 65.
 After age 65 and before age 75, you must satisfy the work test or (from 1 July 2019) meet the work test exemption to be able to make personal after-tax super contributions.
 At age 75 or older, you cannot make any after-tax contributions to your super, even if you satisfy the work test or the work test exemption, with one exception: you can make an after-tax contribution within 28 days of the end of the month in which you turn 75, provided you satisfy the 'work test' or the work test exemption and your total superannuation balance is less than the Total Superannuation Balance Cap 2 .
 After-tax contributions are in addition to your employer's SG or award contributions and do not include any contributions you make through salary sacrifice.
 They count towards your non-concessional contribution cap unless you claim a tax deduction for them.
+If you are eligible, you may be able to claim a tax deduction for your personal contributions.
+You must complete a Notice of intent to claim or vary a deduction for personal super contributions form, available in the Secure Online Portal and receive an acknowledgement from us before claiming a tax deduction in